singularitti/NumerovShooting.jl/docs/src/man/installation.md

   continued to receive bug and security fixes.
 However, it may not have the latest features or performance improvements.

-For most users, you should install the current stable release, and whenever Julia releases a new version of the current stable release, you should update your version of Julia.
+Most users should install the 'Current stable release' and update their Julia version whenever a new version is released.
 Note that any code you write on one version of the current stable release will continue to work on all subsequent releases.

-For users in restricted software environments (e.g., your enterprise IT controls what software you can install), you may be better off installing the long-term support release because you will not have to update Julia as frequently.
+Users in restricted software environments, where enterprise IT controls software installations, may benefit from installing the long-term support release to reduce the frequency of updates.

 Versions above `v1.3`, especially the latest stable ones, are strongly recommended.
 This package is highly unlikely to work on `v1.0` and earlier versions.